rhul-compsoc/SimpleGUICS2Pygame/Sphinx/index.rst

 >>> python setup.py install

 In both cases, you must use **admin access**.
-So with Linux you will probably do:
+So with GNU/Linux you will probably do:

 >>> sudo [your command]